Select travel dates to see prices

 Singles

-Thailand is home to both populations of wild and domesticated populations of the Asian elephant.
-The domestic population is sadly made up of animals that have been caught from the wild or bred in captivity.
-These animals have been trained/broken to live and work in the tourist or logging industry.
-Today, Thailand’s wild population elephant population is struggling for survival.
-The wild elephant population of Thailand is estimated at 2200 individuals, that live in open grasslands and dense rainforests spread over the country.
-Historically, domestic elephants have been used predominantly in the logging industry, ironically and unwillingly helping to destroy the very habitat they rely on to survive.
+Today, Thailand’s wild elephant population is struggling for survival.
+The wild elephant population of Thailand is estimated at 2,200, living in open grasslands and dense rainforests spread over the country.
+Historically, domestic elephants have been used in the logging industry.
+In turn, they have ironically and unwillingly helped to destroy the very habitat they rely on to survive.

 Typical day